Flossie Wong-Staal: Achievements

 In 1994, Wong-Staal was named as chairman of UCSD's newly created Center for AIDS Research.
 In that same year, Wong-Staal was elected to the Institute of Medicine of the U.S. National Academies, and to Taiwan's Academia Sinica.
 In 1995, Wong-Staal was elected to the board of directors of United Biomedical, Inc. (UBI), where she had previously served as a consultant and scientific advisor.

 In 2002, Wong-Staal retired from UCSD and accepted the title of professor emerita.
 She then joined Immusol, a biopharmaceutical company that she co-founded with her second husband, Jeffrey McKelvy, while she was at UCSD, as chief scientific officer.
 Recognizing the need for improved drugs for hepatitis C (HCV), she transitioned Immusol to an HCV therapeutics focus and renamed it iTherX Pharmaceuticals.

 That same year, Discover named Wong-Staal one of the fifty "most extraordinary women scientists".
 Wong-Staal remained as a research professor of medicine at UCSD until her death on July 8, 2020.

 In 2007, The Daily Telegraph heralded Wong-Staal as #32 of the "Top 100 Living Geniuses".

 For her contributions to science, the Institute for Scientific Information named Wong-Staal "the top woman scientist of the 1980s".
 In 2019, she was inducted into the National Women's Hall of Fame.

 Scientist magazine named her one of the "ten superstars of science" in 1990.
 This was due to her being part of the team that discovered HIV and her effort of successfully cloning the HIV virus which led to its genetic mapping and the ability to screen blood for HIV.

+Legacy

+Wong-Staal's contributions to the understanding of HIV are considered foundational to modern AIDS treatment.
+Her cloning of the HIV genome provided the molecular basis for diagnostic blood tests, enabling the screening of donated blood for the virus and preventing transfusion-related infections.
+Her discovery of micro-variation in HIV directly informed the development of combination antiretroviral therapy- the 'drug cocktail' - that transformed HIV from a near-universal death sentence into a manageable chronic condition.

+She published more than 400 papers on human retroviruses and AIDS and held more than four dozen patents related to HIV research, including US Patent No 9,328,391.

+Wong-Staal was also recognized as a trailblazer for women in science.
+She was the most-cited female scientist of the 1980's, with nearly 7,800 citations.
+Upon her death in July 2020, tributes were published by the NIH, the NCI, UCSD and the Academia Sinica of Taiwan.